Are you sabotaging your goals?

 It’s all in your thinking.
 Which is actually good news because guess who controls your thinking?

-While you often have little control over your situation and the people in your life, you are totally in charge of your thinking and that means you can change your thinking so that it better serves you and your goals.
+While you may have little control over your situation and the people in your life, you are totally in charge of your thinking and that means you can change your thinking so that it better serves you and your goals.
 Here are three steps to accomplishing instead of sabotaging your goals:

 - If I make that appointment, I’ll probably be asked to do something really hard… like schedule an interview or figure out what I really would rather do for a career.